 - Trouble seeing colors and the brightness of colors in the usual way

 - Inability to tell the difference between shades of the same or similar colors

-Often, the symptoms may be so mild that some people do not know they are color blind.
-A parent may notice signs of color blindness when a child is learning his or her colors.
+Often, symptoms are so mild that people may not know they are color blind.
+A parent may notice signs of color blindness when a young child is first learning colors.

 Rapid, side-to-side eye movements (nystagmus) and other symptoms may occur in severe cases.